sanchit2843/sanchit2843/README.md

 Hi, I'm Sanchit Tanwar,
 <br/>
-- I'm broadly interested in computer vision, with the applications at the intersection of robotics.
+- I'm broadly interested in computer vision and deep learning, specifically in video analytics applications.
-- I’m looking to collaborate on research projects.
+- I started my masters of engineering in Robotics at University of Maryland, College Park.
+- I will update my website soon and will be inspired by https://github.com/sonia-raychaudhuri.

 ![Visitor Count](https://profile-counter.glitch.me/sanchit2843/count.svg)